telepresenceio/telepresence/quick-start/go.md

 # Telepresence Quick Start - **Go**

-In this guide, we'll give you a hands-on tutorial with Telepresence and Golang.
+This guide provides you with a hands-on tutorial with Telepresence and Golang.
 To go through this tutorial, the only thing you'll need is a computer that runs Docker Desktop >=20.10.7.
 We'll give you a pre-configured remote Kubernetes cluster and a Docker container to run locally.

 If you don't have Docker Desktop already installed, go to the [Docker download page](https://www.docker.com/get-started) and install Docker.

 ## 1. Get a free remote cluster

 Telepresence connects your local workstation with a remote Kubernetes cluster.
-In this tutorial, we'll start with a pre-configured, remote cluster.
+In this tutorial, you'll start with a pre-configured, remote cluster.

 1. <Login urlParams="docs_source=telepresence-quick-start&login_variant=free-cluster-activation" origin="telepresence-novice-go-quick-start" />
 2. Go to the <DCPLink>Service Catalog</DCPLink> to see all the services deployed on your cluster.